auditize/auditize/doc/docs/overview.md

 Auditize aims to deliver powerful audit log management capabilities to your software without the burden of developing an in-house solution.

-It is written in Python, it provides a REST API written in [FastAPI](https://fastapi.tiangolo.com/) and a web interface written in [React](https://react.dev/).
-It uses [MongoDB](https://www.mongodb.com/) as a database.
+It is written in Python, it provides a REST API written in [FastAPI](https://fastapi.tiangolo.com) and a web interface written in [React](https://react.dev).
+It uses [PostgresQL](https://www.postgresql.org/) as a database and [Elasticsearch](https://www.elastic.co/elasticsearch) for log storage and search.

 Here are the core concepts of Auditize:

 ## Log Repositories

 Log Repositories (also referred to as "Repositories" or "Repos") serve as containers for logs.
-Each Log Repository is associated with a **dedicated MongoDB database**, ensuring strong isolation between logs.
+Each Log Repository is associated with a **dedicated Elasticsearch index**, ensuring strong isolation between logs.
 They allow you to set up specific permissions and settings, such as a retention periods or statuses.

 You can set up one or more repositories based on your needs.
 However, to ensure logs consistency you should make sure that a given log repository only contains logs from the same application running in the same environment.
 You should for instance avoid mixing logs from a pre-production and production environment or logs from different unrelated applications in the same repository.